Gear4music (Holdings) plc

 STATEMENT OF COMPLIANCE WITH THE QCA CORPORATE GOVERNANCE CODE

-Chairman’s Introduction
+Chair’s Introduction

 It is the Board’s responsibility to ensure that Gear4music is managed for the long-term benefit of all shareholders.
-A corporate governance framework that is effective whilst dynamic is one of the foundations of a sustainable growth strategy and identifying, evaluating and managing risks and opportunities will underpin long-term value creation.
+A corporate governance framework that is effective whilst dynamic is one of the foundations of a sustainable growth strategy and identifying, evaluating, and managing risks and opportunities will underpin long-term value creation.

 Quoted Companies Alliance Corporate Governance Code